 What Are the 4 Types of Maintenance?

 Plant managers and operations professionals follow different plans to keep assets in good working order.
 Strategies and tools will vary depending on an organization’s assets, budget, and other aspects of its operations.
-There are four basic types of maintenance strategies for asset management:
+There are four basic types of maintenance strategies for asset management and asset performance monitoring:

 Some plants take a “reactive” approach (condition-based maintenance or corrective maintenance), only fixing equipment after it malfunctions or breaks down.
 Other plant operators take a “proactive” approach (predictive maintenance and preventive maintenance) and check equipment well before it is in disrepair.
 While a reactive strategy has its place in some operations plans — it’s better than a no-maintenance strategy — there’s a clear advantage to being proactive and avoiding issues altogether.